Fargo (1996) Directors: The Coen Brothers

 Hollywood rarely seems to tread forth into the slick icy north, however in one of the most celebrated genre-blending combinations of comedy-western and regional-nihilism, The Coen Brothers take us on a fearless journey upward to Minnesota and North Dakota for a murder mystery.
 Ethan and Joel Coen actually grew up in Minneapolis and they shot Fargo in places they once knew.
 The success and uniqueness of the film has since led to a Fargo television series which is still running to this day.

-Fargo shows the wanton nature of evil: feeble men with anxieties about falling out of the middle class, and what happens when those fears transcend loyalty to family.
+Fargo shows the wanton nature of evil: feeble men with anxieties, particularly fearful of losing their middle class rank, and what happens when those fears transcend loyalty to family.
 We watch as grand plans fall apart, and brutal slaughter is a mere inconvenience for some.
 The blinding white snow conceals a great deal of evil, however it can also reveal things like footprints leading to the scene of a crime.
-Perhaps the greatest cover of all is the thin veneer of polite midwestern society, masked in friendly Scandinavian-American colloquialisms like “Eh” and “Don’tcha know,” but at the same this polite society refuses to acknowledge a hideous darkness lurking out there in the icy tundra.
+Snow cannot hide everything.
+Perhaps the greatest cover of all is the thin veneer of polite midwestern society, masked in friendly Scandinavian-American colloquialisms like “Eh” and “Don’tcha know.”
+At the same time, this polite society refuses to acknowledge a hideous darkness lurking out in the icy tundra.
 All it has room for is friendly conversation with warm people, and thus it remains vulnerable to threat.
 This theme of truly dark, chaotic evil is carried into numerous other Coen Brothers films, especially No Country For Old Men.
-It is a bleak lens that which we see through a glass darkly.
+It is a bleak lens which we see through a glass darkly.